wp-plugins/form-maker/readme.txt

 Field Label position: Define the positioning of the rating system.
 Scale Amount: Define the length of the scale to be used for the rating.
 Class Name: You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
-Required: Check the box to make the rating a required field.
+Required: Check the box to make the rating a required field of the form.
 Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 	- 	Spinner.
 This field can be used for inserting spinner as a rating system in the form.
 Type the name of the field to be displayed with the rating system.
 The field has several attributes:
-Field ID: Each field has a unique ID, which is not editable.
+Field ID: Each field of the form has a unique ID, which is not editable.
 You can use this ID to access this field from the JavaScript code.
-Field Name: Each field has a unique Name, which is not editable.
+Field Name: Each field of the form has a unique Name, which is not editable.
 You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label position: Define the positioning of the rating system.
-Width: Define the width of the spinner field.
+Width: Define the width of the spinner field of the form.
-Min Value: Define the minimal value for rating.
+Min Value: Define the minimal value for rating in the form.
-Max Value: Define the maximal value for rating.
+Max Value: Define the maximal value for rating in the form.
 Class Name: You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: Check the box to make the rating a required field.
 Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 	- 	Slider.
 This field can be used for inserting slider as a rating system in the form.
 Type the name of the field to be displayed with the rating system.
 The field has several attributes:
-Field ID: Each field has a unique ID, which is not editable.
+Field ID: Each field of the form has a unique ID, which is not editable.
 You can use this ID to access this field from the JavaScript code.
-Field Name: Each field has a unique Name, which is not editable.
+Field Name: Each field of the form has a unique Name, which is not editable.
 You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label position: Define the positioning of the rating system.
-Width: Define the width of the slider field.
+Width: Define the width of the slider field of the form.
 Min Value: Define the minimal value for rating.
 Max Value: Define the maximal value for rating.
 Class Name: You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
-Required: Check the box to make the rating a required field.
+Required: Check the box to make the rating a required field of the form.
 Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 	-	 Range.
 This field can be used for inserting range system in the form.
 Type the name of the field to be displayed with the range system.
 The field has several attributes:
-Field ID: Each field has a unique ID, which is not editable.
+Field ID: Each field of the form has a unique ID, which is not editable.
 You can use this ID to access this field from the JavaScript code.
-Field Name: Each field has a unique Name, which is not editable.
+Field Name: Each field of the form has a unique Name, which is not editable.
 You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label position: Define the positioning of the rating system.
-Width: Define the width of the slider field.
+Width: Define the width of the slider field of the form.
-Step: Define the number differing follow up values.
+Step: Define the number differing follow up values of the form.
 Class Name: You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: Check the box to make the rating a required field.
 Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 	-	 Grading.
 This field can be used for inserting grading system in the form.
 Type the name of the field to be displayed with the grading system.
 The field has several attributes:
-Field ID: Each field has a unique ID, which is not editable.
+Field ID: Each field of the form has a unique ID, which is not editable.
 You can use this ID to access this field from the JavaScript code.
-Field Name: Each field has a unique Name, which is not editable.
+Field Name: Each field of the form has a unique Name, which is not editable.
 You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label position: Define the positioning of the rating system.
 Total: Defines the maximal cumulative amount for the grades.
 Items: Define the item names to be graded.
 Class Name: You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
-Required: Check the box to make the rating a required field.
+Required: Check the box to make the rating a required field of the form.
 Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

-	-	 Matrix.This field can be used for inserting a matrix in the form.
+	-	 Matrix.This field of the form can be used for inserting a matrix in the form.
 Type the name of the field to be displayed with the matrix.
 The field has several attributes:
 Field Label: Type the name of the field of the  form.
 Field Label position: Define the positioning of the rating system.
 Input Type: Choose input option from provided 4 options.
-Rows: Define the names for the row items.
+Rows: Define the names for the row items of the form.
-Columns: Define the names for the column items.
+Columns: Define the names for the column items of the form.
 Class Name: You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
-Required: Check the box to make the rating a required field.
+Required: Check the box to make the rating a required field of the form.
 Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.